 1) Encroachment by messaging apps: Twitter’s functionality is being nibbled away by a number of more compelling competitors.
 Twitter is not the only game in town anymore.
 Direct messaging apps, for example, make it really easy to have point-to-point (or group) conversations.
 Every message on iMessage, Facebook Messenger, Snapchat, WhatsApp, and others means one less Tweet on Twitter.

-4) Commercial viability: As a public company, Twitter’s finances and stock price have plummeted from a high of $69, to below $20.
+4) Commercial viability: As a public company, Twitter’s finances and stock price have plummeted from a high of $69, to below $20, and eventually in the ~$40 range.
 But beyond Wall Street’s valuation, are there other commercial factors that suggest Twitter is teetering?
 Here are a few: where are the advertisers, and where is the growth in users?
 And is the staff complement growing or shrinking?
+How about a full-time, dedicated CEO?
 On all of these dimensions, Twitter appears on shaky ground.
 It was late to the advertising game, and will never catch up to Google and Facebook.
-The number of monthly average users is no longer growing, and depending on the measure, may actually be shrinking.
+The number of monthly average users is relatively stagnant.
 And there has been significant disruption in the management ranks.
-And before that, layoffs.

-While a counter argument may be made in Twitter’s defence (existing momentum, huge behavioral database, direct connection to media) does Twitter’s condition merit a change of strategy for those who use it?
+While a counter argument may be made in Twitter’s defence (existing momentum, huge behavioral database, direct connection to media, growing usage by certain politicians) does Twitter’s condition merit a change of strategy for those who use it?
 Our recommendations: